Instagram: 2020–present

 In February 2023, Instagram introduced a new feature allowing users to browse and post GIFs in their comments.
 Also in February 2023, Zuckerberg announced that Meta would start selling blue "verified" badges on Instagram and Facebook.

 On July 5, 2023, Meta launched Threads, a social network platform connected to Instagram that allows users to make public shortform blog posts comprising text, photos, and videos, as well as to converse with other users and reblog other users' posts.
 Threads aims to compete with Twitter.
 In December 2023, Instagram launched a podcast titled "Close Friends Only" featuring conversations among celebrities.
 The first episode featured rappers Ice Spice and Doja Cat.
 Subsequent episodes in June and August 2024 featured Reneé Rapp, Rachel Sennott, Megan Thee Stallion and GloRilla.

 Instagram Metrocard, an advertisement Metrocard, which was the last one New York City Transit Authority did.

 In April 2024, Instagram announced that they would start testing new tools "within weeks" to fight sextortion, a form of blackmail involving intimate pictures sent online.
 On August 2, 2024, Turkey blocked Instagram after the platform deleted posts from users offering condolences for the death of Hamas leader Ismail Haniyeh.
-In December 2024, Instagram and MTA collaborated and sold Metrocards ft. creators such as New York Nico, Overheard In New York, and SubwayTakes.
+In December 2024, Instagram and MTA collaborated and sold Metrocards ft. creators such as New York Nico, Overheard in New York, and SubwayTakes.

 On September 3, 2025, Instagram launched a native iPadOS app, which before relied on the iOS app and did not utilize the larger screen size of tablets.

+In February 2026, Meta announced a new safety feature on Instagram that will alert parents if their teenage children repeatedly search for content related to suicide or self‑harm, as part of expanded parental supervision tools amid legal scrutiny of its impact on youth.

+Meta scheduled an end of support for end-to-end encryption in Instagram direct messaging in May 2026.
+Following this change, messages are no longer protected by end-to-end encryption and are not exclusively accessible only to the communicating users.
+As a result, the level of confidentiality in direct messages is reduced compared to fully encrypted communications, and message content may be accessible under certain conditions, depending on applicable policies and regulatory frameworks.

+The change prompted concerns among privacy researchers and digital rights commentators regarding reduced message confidentiality and broader implications for messaging privacy and data protection.

+In August 2026, Instagram updated its wordmark for the first time in about a decade, replacing its previous script-style lettering with a redesigned typeface that combines script and print elements.
+The camera icon remained unchanged.